lobomfz/prisma-bun-memleak/README.md

 1. POST / to run GC
 2. POST /prisma/disconnect to disconnect the client (none of these lower the mem usage)
 3. `bun stress:kysely` works without any issues
-4. Effect seems to happen with node to a _much_ lesser extent
+4. Effect seems to happen with node to a _much_ lesser extent (see branch node)